durrantlab/autogrow4/tutorial/tutorial_description.txt

     The outer dictionary uses the reaction's name as the key and the subdictionary contiaining all information about the reaction as the item.

+    We provide a script to check Complimentary and Reaction libraries molecule libraries at: autogrow4/utility_scripts/test_complimentary_mol_library.py
+        A tutorial is provided in the Utility Scripts section of this document

     If using this you will need three pieces of information each explained below:

 #####    Three requirments for custom Reaction libraries:
 ######   1) Reaction library .json file: Contains reactions and all reaction information

     Each subdictionary must contain the following information:
         "reaction_name": "Name of the reaction",